Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 The hepatitis C virus (HCV) causes hepatitis (inflammation of the liver) and can lead to chronic liver disease.

-The World Health Organization estimates that globally 130 to 150 million people have chronic hepatitis C.
+The World Health Organization estimates that globally 58 million people have chronic hepatitis C, with about 1.5 million new infections occurring per year.

-Regions with the highest prevalence of hepatitis C include North Africa and Central and East Asia.
+Regions with the highest prevalence of hepatitis C include the Eastern Mediterranean region and European region.

 On a global scale, the UK is considered to be a relatively low prevalence country.
-The prevalence of chronic hepatitis C infection in England is estimated to be approximately 0.4% of the adult population.
+Approximately 89,000 people in England were estimated to be living with chronic hepatitis C infection in 2019.

 Surveillance and research studies in England have found that individuals of South Asian origin are among those at increased risk of hepatitis C infection.